biojs/edu/series/graduates/20_basics.md

 -----------------

 We will parse the list of everyone who completed this tutorial.
-This file is available as [`github repo`](https://github.com/biojs-edu/tutorial-graduates/blob/master/list) and you can add yourself to the list afterwards ;-)
+This list is available as [github repo](https://github.com/biojs-edu/tutorial-graduates/blob/master/list) and you can add yourself to the list afterwards ;-)

-The file is structured as follows:
+It is structured as following:

 ~~~
 alias:country
 ~~~

+The alias can be a unique alphanumerical string, whereas the country code is a string consisting of exactly two chars as defined by [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2).
+Therefor it could look like this:

 ~~~
 greenify:DE